Alexn555/reactquiz/README.md

 		  Result page -> gets quizId, username, answers as properties and shows the summary with total score

+		  QuizError component -> shows error if data not loading, rejected or some other error occurs

 				You also can adjust width, so in mobile app looks, answer items place accordning to width and looks good.